The Quality Communities Toolkit

 Existing Envision Utah materials, many of which are dated, will be leveraged as a base for these new materials.

-TASK 4: WORK WITH INTERESTED CITIES TO FORM IMPLEMENTATION VISIONS
+TASK 6: WORK WITH INTERESTED CITIES TO EDUCATE AND FORM IMPLEMENTATION VISIONS

-Envision Utah will invite interested cities to work with Envision Utah through a brief visioning effort that will demonstrate the use of the implementation tools and materials.
-These efforts will utilize market expertise and stakeholder involvement to ensure a realisticallyimplementable vision—not necessarily for the whole city, but for key areas where centers can be built.
+If there's interest, Envision Utah will reach out to these cities afterwards to work through a brief visioning effort that will demonstrate the use of the implementation tools and materials.
+These efforts will utilize market expertise and stakeholder involvement to ensure a realistically implementable vision—not necessarily for the whole city, but for key areas where centers can be built.
 The steps that could be included in an effort tailored to a specific city could include any or all of the following:

 - Public and stakeholder workshop regarding centers (deliverable: